bynicolas/WP-Quick-Install/README.md

 A lightweight script which automatically downloads and install WordPress, plugins and themes you want.

-Simply download the .zip archive et go to *wp-quick-install/index.php*
+Download the .zip archive and go to *wp-quick-install/index.php*

+Copy *wp-quick-install/data-sample.ini* to *wp-quick-install/data.ini*

 Changelog
 ================